ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 {: overview-id}

-This pattern provides a overview and a foundation for building an enterprise artificial intelligence (AI) environment using the Watsonx architecture as the core for AI and it provides integrated with other IBM Cloud services.
+This pattern provides a overview and a foundation for building an enterprise artificial intelligence (AI) environment using the Watsonx architecture as the core for AI and it provides integration with other IBM Cloud services.
 Specifically, it combines Watson X with IBM Cloud Roks, Virtual Private Cloud (VPC), Maximo Visual Inspection, and Watson Voice Assistance to deliver AI solutions that meets RAG, real-time analytics, speech recognition, image and video detection.
-This pattern is helpfull for the enterprise customers in focusing on AI that needs to delivery RAG, Speech and image and video detection.
+This pattern is helpful for the enterprise customers in focusing on AI that needs to delivery RAG, Speech and image and video detection.
+This pattern describes how can a customer host and run x86 on IBM Cloud VPC and container workloads on IBM Cloud ROKS VPC in close proximity to watson x environment delivery all in one enterprise solution.

 This pattern is built upon the following key technologies:

 1. Watson X: a software-as-a-service (SaaS) offering for building AI-powered applications
-2. Watson Assistant: a cloud-based AI platform for developing conversational interfaces
+2. Watson Assistant: a cloud-based AI platform for developing conversational interfaces( speech to text and text to speech)
 3. Watson Data: a managed data service that enables secure and scalable data storage
 4. Watson Governance: a set of tools for managing and governing Watson-powered AI solutions
 5. Watson AI: a portfolio of AI technologies, including natural language processing (NLP), machine learning (ML), and computer vision (CV)